 In The Pocket is one of these partners and will demonstrate how Telenet can use Augmented Reality in its relationship with professional clients.
 We created multiple proof of concepts that visitors can discover.

 There’s for instance an application which uses augmented reality to indicate the way to different locations within the innovation center.
 Users can leave virtual ‘sticky labels’, which can later be altered in the custom made cms we’ve built.
 Here you can manage each pin by changing its destination and marker.
-By using our iOS, Android and HoloLens application, visitors can visualize a picture or basic 3D model of the server cable structure on a plane in AR.
+Live status monitoring data of the server room is visualized in real time with AR in an iOS, Android or HoloLens application.

 The collaboration with In The Pocket went really smooth.
 During the project there was a constant knowledge transfer between their engineers and our team.
 The final result is not just a pitch deck with concepts, but a tangible digital product that will improve our growth.